Overview

 Upon program completion, you will receive a certificate from Mayo Clinic School of Health Sciences documenting successful completion of the 12-month postgraduate Nurse Practitioner or Physician Assistant Hospice and Palliative Medicine Fellowship.
 This certificate verifies that you have completed all the components outlined in the curriculum and have achieved program competencies.

-After successful program completion, you will have the skills and knowledge necessary to successfully pass the Hospice and Palliative Nurses Association (HPNA) Advanced Certified Hospice and Palliative Nurse exam (Advanced Practice Registered Nurses only).
+After successful program completion, nurse practitioners will have the skills, knowledge, and clinical hours necessary to successfully pass the Hospice and Palliative Nurses Association (HPNA) Advanced Certified Hospice and Palliative Nurse exam (Advanced Practice Registered Nurses only).
+Physician assistants will be able to apply the clinical hours and CME credits obtained during fellowship toward the Certificate of Added Qualifications in Palliative Medicine and Hospice Care (PMHC) application prerequisites.

 Program director's welcome